Marwan-Takrouri/Human-or-Robot-Facebook-Kaggle/README.md

   - outcome – Label of a bidder indicating whether or not it is a robot. ***Value 1.0 indicates a robot, where value 0.0 indicates human.***
     - The outcome was half hand labeled, half stats-based.
 There are two types of "bots" with different levels of proof:
       1. Bidders who are identified as bots/fraudulent with clear proof.
 Their accounts were banned by the auction site.
       2. Bidder who may have just started their business/clicks or their stats exceed from system wide average.
-There are no clear proof that they are bots. <br />
+There are no clear proof that they are bots.

 - Bid dataset
   - bid_id - unique id for this bid